Returning to Learning ~ Focusing on Safety

 One of the most important guidelines that we have to follow this year is to keep students home when they are sick.
 Students absolutely cannot leave home and come to school if they are sick.
 You will receive more guidelines regarding what symptoms or contacts will require students to stay out due to self-isolation.
 Your daily review of these symptoms or contacts is very important.
 This communication will also include how students will stay up to date with their classes during this time if required to self-isolate.

 We know that sending students to school when they are sick will eventually lead to more students and staff members becoming ill, which could lead to classes, grade levels, or schools being closed to any type of in-person learning.
-We are adjusting our truancy policies due to this need.
+Days that students are excluded for isolation or quarantine do not count towards truancy.
 We need to stay safe to stay open.

 Any student who is ill during the day will be sent home.
 We have two health rooms this year: one for the traditional bumps and bruises and another for students that require isolation while waiting to be picked up.